isec-tugraz/beanie_cipher/reference_implementations/rust/README.md

-# beanie reference implementation
+# beanie reference implementation (rust)

-- Use make file to compile c files
+Use `cargo test` to run test cases

-- `testcases.c` can be used as a starting point for programs using the beanie implementation
+Use as library as shown in `../../cryptanalysis/edp_elp/Cargo.toml`

 ## datapath